Security-Onion-Solutions/securityonion-docs/pcap.rst

 PCAP
 ====

 :ref:`soc` gives you access to our new PCAP interface.
-This interface allows you to access your full packet capture.
+This interface allows you to access your full packet capture that was recorded by :ref:`stenographer`.

 You can pivot to PCAP from :ref:`alerts`, :ref:`hunt`, and :ref:`kibana`.
 Alternatively, you can go directly to the PCAP interface and then put in your search criteria to search for a particular stream.

 .. image:: https://user-images.githubusercontent.com/1659467/92967744-cb5dd100-f447-11ea-9621-4c477d6a7e3a.png
   :target: https://user-images.githubusercontent.com/1659467/92967744-cb5dd100-f447-11ea-9621-4c477d6a7e3a.png